-- 1.7 The Organization\ shall publicize a commitment not to offer or receive bribes in money or any other form of corruption, and shall comply with anti-corruption legislation where this exists.
-In the absence of anti-corruption legislation, The Organization\ shall implement other anti-corruption measures proportionate to the scale\ and intensity\ of management activities and the risk\ of corruption. (new) - 1.7.1 An anti-corruption policy is implemented which adheres to the anti-corruption law and I includes a commitment from the organization side not to offer or receive nor facilitate bribes of any description. - SLIMF 1.7.1 A written or verbal declaration not to give or receive bribes (money) or to engage in other forms of corruption is communicated to neighbours and customers. - 1.7.2 The policy meets or exceeds related legislation. - 1.7.3 The policy is publicly available\ at no cost. - 1.7.4 Bribery, coercion and other acts of corruption do not occur. - 1.7.5 Corrective measures are implemented if corruption does occur.
+- 1.7 The Organization shall publicize a commitment not to offer or receive bribes in money or any other form of corruption, and shall comply with anti-corruption legislation where this exists.
+In the absence of anti-corruption legislation, The Organization shall implement other anti-corruption measures proportionate to the scale and intensity of management activities and the risk of corruption. - 1.7.1 A policy is implemented that includes a commitment not to offer or receive bribes of any description. - SLIMF 1.7.1 A written or verbal declaration not to give or receive bribes (money) or to engage in other forms of corruption is communicated to neighbours and customers. - 1.7.2 The policy meets or exceeds related legislation. - 1.7.3 The policy is publicly available at no cost. - 1.7.4 Bribery, coercion and other acts of corruption do not occur. - 1.7.5 Corrective measures are implemented if corruption does occur, including notification of the Ministry of Forestry and Research or other government agencies in case bribes have been offered by an employee of the Organisation to a Forest Officer or officer of another government agency.